SiAshbery/martian-robots/README.md

 The reasons for this is two fold:

-- First, by simplifying the brief down to it's most basic units of knowledge and their interactions, it allows me to form a clearer idea of what I'm actually building, hopefully helping me to avoid feature creep and a bloated piece of software.
+- First, by simplifying the brief down to it's most basic units of knowledge and their interactions, it allows me to form a clear idea of what I'm actually building, hopefully helping me to avoid feature creep and a bloated piece of software.
 - Second, once I have identified these basic units, I can begin experimenting with diagraming and spiking to improve my understanding of the task before I begin in earnest.

-**Note** these keywords are not etched in stone nor exhaustive and can (should) be altered, pruned and added to as my knowledge of the system improves.
+**Note** These keywords are not etched in stone nor exhaustive and can (should) be altered, pruned and added to as my knowledge of the system improves.

 Identified Keywords: